 The hot days of summer are enjoyable yet difficult for dogs.
 Our four-legged friends can’t sweat to get rid of excess heat: their only way to get cooler is by using external help.
 These include dog fans, shades, drinking cold water, and obviously, the funniest of all: enjoying a swim in a dog pool.

-A question we find a lot is can I used a baby pool for my dog?
-The answer is no. Both animals (if I may say so) are not the same and have very different behaviours, movements and strength in water.
+A question we find a lot is can I use a baby pool for my dog?
+The answer is no. Both animals (if I may say so) are not the same and have very different behaviors, movements, and strength in water.
 A baby can use a dog pool, a dog can’t use a baby pool.

 - Inflatable Dog Pools are for very occasional use and small dogs simply because a tiny scratch or hole could potentially ruin them

 - Foldable Dog Pools are sturdier and will last your more than one summer, yet they can be damaged if the materials used are too weak

 - One-Piece Dog Pools are usually made from thick plastic and can’t be shrunk when not used, but they are way stronger than their competitors and will last you forever